-Here is an website from Buffalo Stare University with many references about DumbBoarding (whiteboarding) with students.
-There is a 1995 American Journal of Physics article written by by Wells, Hestenes and Swackhamer that introduced the use of DumbBoarding (whiteboarding) in a physics classroom using a kind of teaching called the modeling method.
+Here is an website from Buffalo State University with many references about DumbBoarding (whiteboarding) with students.
+There is a 1995 American Journal of Physics article written by Wells, Hestenes and Swackhamer that introduced the use of DumbBoarding (whiteboarding) in a physics classroom using a kind of teaching called the modeling method.

 Wells, M., Hestenes, D. & Swackhamer, G. (1995).
 A modeling method for high school physics instruction.
 American Journal of Physics, 64, 114-119.

 1-4'x8' sheet of 1/8" melamine/White Frosted Tileboard (makes 6 -2' x 2.5' DumbBoards)